NGMusic/moodplayer/Readme.md

-# SmartPlayer (until it gets a better name)
+# MoodPlayer

-> I recommend not cloning the project right now. it is very unpolished and likely to be force-pushed.
+> I recommend not cloning the project right now.
+It is very unpolished and likely to be force-pushed.

 This player is written in Kotlin using JavaFX and works on both Desktop and Android using JavaFXPorts.